GreptimeTeam/docs/docs/nightly/en/user-guide/operations/disaster-recovery/overview.md

 ### Solution Comparison

-By comparing these DR solutions, users can decide on the final option based on their specific scenarios, requirements, and investment.
+By comparing these DR solutions, you can decide on the final option based on their specific scenarios, requirements, and cost.

 |     DR solution | Error Tolerance Objective |  RPO | RTO | TCO | Scenarios | Remote WAL & Object Storage | Notes |